Balbir89/Solar-Grid-Impact-Analyzer/README.md

 This project simulates and visualizes the impact of solar energy generation on electricity demand, with a focus on understanding the **Duck Curve** and its implications for grid stability and energy planning.

+## Project Goal
-## To analyze solar energy generation patterns and their interaction with electricity demand curves.
+- To analyze solar energy generation patterns and their interaction with electricity demand curves.
 The project aims to:
 - Simulate energy production and demand behavior.
 - Identify the "duck curve" phenomenon using real or synthetic data.
 - Visualize grid impact with interactive dashboards and plots.